 You may be able to get mechanical breakdown insurance from your current car insurance company.
 Many insurance companies offer mechanical breakdown insurance for a new car or a used car with fewer than 15,000 miles.

-Major Car Insurance Companies with Mechanical Breakdown Insurance:
+Best Car Insurance Companies with Mechanical Breakdown Insurance

 Once you have coverage, you can submit an MBI claim to your insurance company if your car has a major system issue.
 After your claim is approved, you can go to a mechanic of your choosing.
 All you need to pay is your deductible, and your insurance company covers the rest.